 Patients increasingly act like consumers, expecting to control decisions about their care and to receive individualised products and services.
 The rise of the patient–consumer, in combination with reimbursement and regulatory pressures, presents new opportunities for personalised medicines and devices to command premium market positions.

 In this series, we have previously explored a gamut of options for developing precision medicines, devices, and diagnostics - from emerging biomarker strategies to patient preference information.

-In this instalment, we will survey the potential roles for technology — including wearable devices, mobile apps, and big data analytics platforms such as IBM Watson — in the development of novel precision medicines that engage the patient–consumer.
+In this instalment, we will survey the potential roles for technology - including wearable devices, mobile apps, and big data analytics platforms -in the development of novel precision medicines that engage the patient–consumer.
 In particular, technology offers developers unique opportunities to stratify patients and deliver more personalised care by at least five strategies.

 1. Mitigate the risk of non-adherence diluting an intervention’s effect